balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 ## Booting balenaOS flasher images from a USB key

-In the unexpected even that your device does not boot the balenaOS flasher image from an attached USB key automatically, please follow these steps:
+In the unexpected event that your device does not boot the balenaOS flasher image from an attached USB key automatically, please follow the following steps to make the USB key the boot media to boot from:

-1) Attach a USB keyboard and a monitor to the device
+1) Attach a USB keyboard and a monitor to the device.
-2) Power on the device and press 'Esc' when prompted by the UEFI firmware, or 'F11' to enter the Boot Manager Menu directly
+2) Power on the device and press 'Esc' when prompted by the UEFI firmware, or 'F11' to enter the Boot Manager Menu directly.
 ![Orin UEFI display menu](/img/jetson-orin/jetson_orin_interrupt_booting_uefi.webp)
 ![Orin UEFI boot manager](/img/jetson-orin/jetson_orin_uefi_boot_manager.webp)
 3) Select the attached USB key as boot media: